haapmik/fan-controller/README.md

 # fan-controller

-PWM fan controller for Orange PI system made with Rust.
+PWM fan controller for Orange PI boards made with Rust.

-This was just a small personal project to learn [Rust programming language](https://www.rust-lang.org/).
+This was just a small personal project to learn [Rust programming language](https://www.rust-lang.org/) and to have a fan controller for my board.

 ## Installation